hetal81/Extension-get-started/create-extension.md

 ## 3. Extension Preview on development account

-1. Run following `fdk` command to get the extension preview URL.
+1. Run the following `fdk` command to get the extension preview URL.

 ```bash
 fdk extension preview